michalborek/docker-microservices-gradle-plugin/README.md

         env 'name', 'value'
         ...
       }

+      // instead of defining such a custom generation you can also define string based Dockerfile
+      // The advantage of this solution compared to copying pure Dockerfile is that you can define
+      // own parameters.
+      dockerfile """
+         FROM java:8
+         EXPOSE 9012
+         CMD java -jar ${project.file}-${project.version}.jar
+      """

     }
+**Notice:** You should not mix closure/template based dockerfile declaration with string based.
+In such a case the string definition will always be taken.

 The microserviceTemplate shown above generates dockerfile that works well with default Spring Boot configuration, that is: